How to Make True Crime YouTube Shorts Without After Effects (2026)

 All four templates are available on the AutoAE Starter plan ($9.90/month, 50 downloads, 1080p, no watermark, commercial license) or via single-video purchase at $2.90.
 Find them at autoae.online.

 Q: Can I use these templates for TikTok and Instagram Reels too?
 A: Yes.
 The 9:16 vertical format works on all three platforms.
-The dossier aesthetic actually performs better on TikTok than on Shorts based on early 2026 data — TikTok viewers reward visual distinctness more aggressively.
+The dossier aesthetic tends to perform especially well on TikTok, where viewers reward visual distinctness more aggressively.

 Q: Do I need a voice-over, or can I do text-only?
 A: Both work.
-Text-only Shorts in this format have a 12% higher completion rate in early data, because viewers can read at their own pace through the evidence build.
+Text-only Shorts in this format tend to hold a higher completion rate, because viewers can read at their own pace through the evidence build.
 Voice-overs perform better for subscriber conversion.
 Test both.

 True crime saturation is real.
-But saturation creates the opportunity — when 95% of channels look the same, the 5% that look different get disproportionately rewarded.
+But saturation creates the opportunity: when the vast majority of channels look the same, the few that look different get disproportionately rewarded.
 The dossier aesthetic is a 15-minute investment that compounds across every video you publish.